aluanhaddad/ng2-conventions-decorators/README.md

 ## _Why?_
 1. A shorter, cleaner, syntax that ensures standard naming conventions for input bindings
-1. Optional argument is 99.9% unsused, so it should be a decorator, not a decorator factory
+1. Optional argument is 99.9% unused, so it should be a decorator, not a decorator factory

 # @output (_decorator_)